jnweiger/led-name-badge-ls32/README.md

 #### Examples:

-To run these examples on linux, you might have to prepend `sudo` for accessing the USB device.
+To run these examples on linux, you might have to prepend `sudo` for accessing the USB device or install a udev rule as stated above.
 On Windows, maybe you have to run the `cmd`, where you enter the commands, with `Run as administrator`, which is similar to the `sudo`on linux.

-On systems with Python 2 *and* 3 installed, you might want to use Python 3 explicitely by using `python3` instead of `python`.
+On some systems (esp. those with Python 2 *and* 3 installed), you have to address Python 3 explicitly by using `python3` instead of `python`.

     python ./led-badge-11x44.py "Hello World!"